cdot65/retrieve-interface-config-with-python/README.md

-# Juniper PyEZ Example: Retrieve Route Table
+# Juniper PyEZ Example: Retrieve interface configuration

 This example will show how to use PyEZ to